frederik-j-jensen/EvolutionOfTrust/EvolutionOfTrust/README.md

 # Purpose

-When I came accross "The Evolution of Trust" years ago I was quite taken with both the model and how it is presented.
+When I came across "The Evolution of Trust" years ago I was quite taken with both the model and how it is presented.
 You know, "I wish I had done that" kind of thing and I returned to the website every once in a while over the years.

 Recently, I reflected upon the resilience of groups that are clearly biased to trust only members of its own group.